barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 we need it and we cannot forget to use it during a refactor because the compiler will tell us.

-It's fair to note that the thread-safety guarantees aren't all sunshine and rainbows in Rust and truly getting into the specifics of what thread-safety guarantees Rust actually gives is [complicated](https://github.com/rust-lang/rust/issues/26215).
+However, it's only fair to note that the thread-safety guarantees aren't all sunshine and rainbows in Rust and truly getting into the specifics of what thread-safety guarantees Rust actually gives is [complicated](https://github.com/rust-lang/rust/issues/26215).
 The term is just  so loosely defined.
 For one, Rust does prevent data races